system76/docs/content/customize-gnome.md

 <details>
   <summary>Click to expand</summary>

-Adding and customizing certain features in GNOME desktop environments requires either editing system files or using a tool like GNOME Tweaks.
+Adding and customizing certain features in GNOME desktop environments requires either editing `gsettings` or using a tool like GNOME Tweaks.

-GNOME Tweaks is available in the **Pop!\_Shop**.
+`GNOME Tweaks` is available in the `Pop!_Shop`.

-Once installed, users can use GNOME Tweaks (appears as Tweaks after install) to:
+Once installed, users can use `GNOME Tweaks` (appears as "Tweaks" after install) to:

 - Customize their GNOME theme (icons, colors, etc.).
 - Edit additional mouse and keyboard settings.